Pensionfriend's Investment Advisory Philosophy

 1. Cost is a dominant factor

-• at Pensionfriend we identify and emphasize low(est) cost products
+• at Pensionfriend, we identify and emphasize low(est) cost products

 • Fortunately, we nowadays have very low-cost ETFs.

-• At Pensionfriend we review closely how ETFs track the benchmark they seek to replicate.
+• At Pensionfriend, we closely review how ETFs track the benchmark they seek to replicate.
 This Tracking Difference includes the cost of the ETF.
 It can be a source of additional performance or unseen cost.

 2. Taxes are overrated and often incorrectly interpreted, especially in Germany

-• At Pensionfriend we quantify the impact of taxes and subsidies, so that they can be measured.
+• At Pensionfriend, we quantify the impact of taxes and subsidies so that they can be measured.

 • Taxes on pensions in Germany are especially complex.
-This is why we have made calculators that track the net pension benefits that you can get for net contributions.
+This is why we have made calculators that track the net pension benefits you can get for net contributions.

 3. Choosing your asset classes and their allocation is the most critical factor for long-term return

 80-90 % of the expected return comes from this broad benchmark or Strategic Asset Allocation choice (SAA).
-Traditionally the main choice for the SAA is the allocation to stocks and bonds.
+Traditionally, the main choice for the SAA is the allocation to stocks and bonds.
 The thinking used to be that bonds provide safety, but this has shifted dramatically as interest rates on bonds are so low.

-• Bonds can be advisable in retirement or even before if risks need to be limited to reflect limited resources, or a reduced tolerance for risk when the client no longer has the option to work to offset a pension shortfall.
+• Bonds can be advisable in retirement or even before if risks need to be limited to reflect limited resources or a reduced tolerance for risk when the client no longer has the option to work to offset a pension shortfall.

 investment-risk-declining-over-time